steveseguin/powerpoint_remote/README.md

 With this code and guide, you can remotely control PowerPoint.
 It's primarily designed for VDO.Ninja remote guests to control a presented PowerPoint slide, but it can be used in other ways as well.

 We will be using Autohotkey, a virtual MIDI driver, and optionally VDO.Ninja to control Power Point.
-I saw optionally use VDO.Ninja, as you can replace it with a locally connected StreamDeck or other local MIDI-compatible software.
+I say 'optionally VDO.Ninja', as you can replace it with a locally connected StreamDeck or other local MIDI-compatible software.

 I've only tested this with Windows 11 currently; Apple/Linux users will likely have to tweak the guide as needed.